postgresml/postgresml/pgml-docs/docs/blog/scaling-postgresml-to-one-million-requests-per-second.md

 [PostgresML](https://github.com/postgresml/postgresml/) and [PgCat](https://github.com/levkk/pgcat/) are free and open source, and to support their development, and many more things we're building, we started a company.
 We're only a few months old, and we have raised enough funding to say, for the first time ever: we're hiring!

 We're looking for software engineers interested in machine learning, solving big problems, databases, and anything in between.
-Don't hesitate to reach out to <a href="mailto:team@postgresml.org">team@postgresml.org</a>.
+Don't hesitate to reach out to <a href="mailto:team@postgresml.org">team@postgresml.org</a> or in [Discord](https://discord.gg/DmyJP3qJ7U).

+## Call to Early Adopters

+If your organization can benefit from simplified and fast machine learning, get in touch!
+We can help deploy PostgresML internally, and collaborate on new and existing features.
+Join our [Discord](https://discord.gg/DmyJP3qJ7U) or [email](mailto:team@postgresml.org) us!